 10 Portable operation of an amateur station

-The licensee must not operate an amateur station at a location not mentioned in the licence for a continuous period of:
+The licensee must not operate an amateur station at a location not mentioned in the licence for the station for a continuous period longer than:

-(a) if the station is an amateur beacon station or an amateur repeater station — more than 7 days; and
+(a) if the station is an amateur beacon station or an amateur repeater station —7 days; and

-(b) in any other case — more than 4 months.
+(b) in any other case —4 months.

-Note If the licensee intends to operate an amateur station at a location not mentioned in the licence for a continuous period longer than the relevant period mentioned in section 10, the licensee should ask the ACMA to change the location mentioned in the licence to the new location by varying the licence under section 111 of the Act.
+Note If the licensee intends to operate an amateur station at a location not mentioned in the licence for a continuous period longer than the relevant period mentioned in section 10, the licensee should ask the ACMA to consider changing the location mentioned in the licence to the new location, by varying the conditions of the licence under section 111 of the Act.

-Part 2A Conditions for amateur licence (amateur standard station, amateur advanced station and amateur repeater station)
+Part 2A Conditions for amateur licence (amateur standard station), amateur licence (amateur advanced station) and amateur licence (amateur repeater station)

 11 Conditions

+(1) Every licence for a station to which section 11A applies is subject to the additional conditions in that section relating to the operation by the licensee under the licence of the station.

-Every licence for a station to which section 11A or 11B applies is subject to the additional conditions in this Part relating to the operation by the licensee under the licence of the station.
+(2) Every licence for a station to which section 11B applies is subject to the additional conditions in that section relating to the operation by the licensee under the licence of the station.

-11A Restrictions on connection to a public telecommunications network — general
+11A Restrictions on connection to a public telecommunications network

 (1) This section applies to

-(a) an amateur standard station; and
+(a) an amateur licence (amateur standard station);

-(b) an amateur advanced station; and
+(b) an amateur licence (amateur advanced station); and

-(c) an amateur repeater station.
+(c) an amateur licence (amateur repeater station).

 (2) The licensee must not, directly or indirectly, connect the station to a public telecommunications network, unless the licensee has implemented reasonable measures to ensure that only appropriately licensed persons access the station to transmit a signal to another amateur station.